damemay/cdlv/README.md

 # cdlv
 Simple SDL2-based engine and scripting system for ADV/VN style games being made in pure C.

 The goal is to create as lowest resource usage engine as possible.
-This is why the scripting system divides every type of behavior into scenes with separately loading resources.
+This is why the scripting system divides every data-heavy behavior into scenes with separately loaded resources.

 ## Current state
-- **Simple scripting, scene-based framework:**
+- **Simple scripting, scene-based framework**
 - **Scenes can:**
-    - have static backgrounds, changeable on script prompt;
+  - have static backgrounds that are changed based on script file;
   - have animated loops;
-    - be animated only once (without text).
+  - be animated only once (without text);
+  - have one prompt for choosing one of 4 options to jump to another scene.

 ## Documentation